Buddy Hackett: Return to television

-Other

 For his contribution to the motion picture industry, Hackett was given a star on the Hollywood Walk of Fame.
 In 2000, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 In April 1998, Hackett guest starred in an episode of LateLine called "Buddy Hackett".
 The episode focused on a news broadcast paying tribute to Hackett following his death, only to discover that the report of his death was a mistake.
-Robert Reich and Dick Gephardt also appeared in the episode, paying tribute to Hackett, by singing along to Hackett's rendition of Shipoopi from The Music Man.
+Robert Reich and Dick Gephardt also appeared in the episode, paying tribute to Hackett, by singing along to Hackett's rendition of "Shipoopi" from The Music Man.

 In his final years, Hackett had a recurring spot called "Tuesdays with Buddy" on The Late Late Show with Craig Kilborn in which he shared stories of his career and delivered some of his comedic routines.

 In 1999, he appeared in 13 episodes of Fox's Action TV series as a security guard and chauffeur named Lonnie Dragon.

 In 2021, Hackett was inducted into the New Jersey Hall of Fame.